 Here’s everything else we know so far about WandaVision…

-We didn’t expect it, but the first footage from WandaVision arrived during the Super Bowl, and it looks more gloriously weird than we could have possibly hoped!
-Check it out (along with footage from The Falcon and The Winter Soldier and Loki).
+We didn’t expect it, but the first footage from WandaVision arrived during the Emmys, and it looks more gloriously weird than we could have possibly hoped!

 WandaVision Release Date

 WandaVision will be the second live action Marvel TV series to hit Disney+.
-After The Falcon and the Winter Soldier bows in August, we’ll get WandaVision in December.
-No exact date has been revealed yet.
+While no exact date has been revealed yet, Disney+ has confirmed that it will get here in late 2020.

 Paul Bettany and Elizabeth Olsen will reprise their big-screen roles as Vision and Wanda, of course.